 What are some initial (0-5 year) and long term (5+ year) milestones to ensure the MTI is on track to achieve its objectives and savings?
 Which of these are leading indicators and which are lagging indicators?

-Evaluation, Measurement, and Verification (EM&V)
+EM&V

 Describe any process evaluation or other evaluation efforts that the MTA(s) will undertake.